aangeliayello/ATS/README.md

 The script will generate a new PDF file with the specified keywords added in white color (invisible to the eye but present in the document), stored in the `modified_resumes` directory, with the filename format `[original_name]_[postfix]_[datetime].pdf`.

+## Keywordlist
+You can use the JobAnalytics extension on Chrome to compare your CV against the job postings you are interested in.
+It will list the 'keywords' that you are missing, and you just add them to your keyboard list and keep building on it.

 ## Contributing
 Contributions to this project are welcome!
 Please fork the repository, make your changes, and submit a pull request.
 Or, ping me if you have good info about the inner workings of the ATS's.